FindMySchool LogoFindMySchool

 Mr McKeown’s leadership is characterised by a steadfast belief in traditional values.
 Staff speak of a supportive environment where systems handle behaviour effectively, leaving teachers free to teach.
 The academy’s mantra, drawn from the Gospel of John, drives a culture where "fullness of life" implies intellectual curiosity as much as spiritual growth.

-Ranked 1,784th in England for GCSE outcomes (FindMySchool ranking) and 8th in Bournemouth, the academy provides a reliable academic education for its local community.
-The average Attainment 8 score of 46.9 sits slightly above the England average of 45.9, indicating that students, on average, achieve grades just under a 5 across their best eight subjects.
+Ranked 1,823rd out of 3,895 schools in England for GCSE academic outcomes (FindMySchool ranking), and 1,801st out of 3,688 overall with a 9th-place Bournemouth local ranking, the academy provides a reliable academic education for its local community.
+The average Attainment 8 score of 49.6 indicates that students, on average, achieve close to grade 5 across their best eight subjects.

 Progress is a key strength.
 The Progress 8 score of +0.12 suggests that students at TBOWA make better progress from their primary school starting points than similar students in England.
 This "value-added" is particularly important for parents to note; it demonstrates that the school's structured approach is effective in pushing students beyond their predicted grades.

 The core subjects remain a focus.
-The percentage of pupils achieving Grade 5 or above in English and Maths is a critical metric, and the school continues to perform robustly here.
-However, the English Baccalaureate (EBacc) entry rate is lower than some competitors, at 17.5% achieving strong passes, which suggests the school offers a broader mix of vocational and creative options alongside the traditional academic core.
+In the current GCSE dataset, 52.6% of pupils achieved Grade 5 or above in English and Maths.
+EBacc entry is 45.4%, with 21.9% achieving Grade 5+ across the EBacc, which suggests the school offers a broader mix of vocational and creative options alongside the traditional academic core.

 England ranks and key metrics (where available)